 Misuse of Alcohol

 Our membership is open to residents of Bryan County.
 If you would like to participate in prevention efforts in Bryan County, please join us at our monthly meetings.
-We meet on the last Wednesday of every month at AllianceHealth Durant, 1800 W. University Boulevard, Durant, Oklahoma, from 12:00-1:00 p.m. in the conference room on the first floor near the cafeteria.
+Our virtual meetings are held on the last Wednesday of every month from 11:00-12:00 p.m.

 If you would like to learn more about the Task Force or subscribe to our quarterly newsletter, The Task Force Times, please e-mail us using the form below.